 If you've ever tried Japanese-style iced coffee (or if you're tempted to make it yourself after reading this post), let me know what you thought of it in the comments below! 👇

-And if you have a secret method of iced coffee-making that you absolutely swear by, tell me all about it.
+And if you have a secret method of making iced coffee that you absolutely swear by, tell me about it.
 I'm all ears!